The Future of Travel Spending: Expert Predictions and Budget Strategies for 2025 and Beyond

 Places with Big Price Jumps

-Popular tourist areas like the Caribbean and Mediterranean have seen major price increases.
+Places famous with travelers like the Caribbean and the Mediterranean have seen big jumps in prices.
 For example:

-• Beaches in Aruba or the Bahamas now cost more for tours, food, and lodging due to worker shortages and higher running costs.
+• Beaches in Aruba or the Bahamas now ask for more money for tours, food, and places to stay.
+This is because there are not enough workers and it costs more to run things.

-• Cities like London, New York, and Tokyo have hotel rates soaring during busy seasons as demand outpaces supply after the pandemic.
+• Cities like London, New York, and Tokyo have much higher hotel prices during busy times.
+There is more need for rooms than there are rooms, after the health crisis.

 Places Still Offering Good Deals